elasticscale/techtalk-resources/talk/talk.md

 ---

-## Simple Cost Control

-- Right-size tasks (CPU/memory)
-- Use Fargate Spot for non-critical workloads
-- Tag resources for cost allocation
-- Schedule scaling based on traffic patterns

-> Small optimizations compound over time

----

 ## Common Beginner Pitfalls in AWS

 ❌ Leaving resources running = surprise bill
 ❌ Using root credentials for daily work
 ❌ Skipping IAM roles and relying on “admin access”
-❌ Not using budget alerts or tagging resources
+❌ Not using budget alerts

 > The cloud is powerful — but **also very easy to misuse**